 Nye earned a degree in mechanical engineering at Cornell University and spent over 20 years working as an engineer until he combined his dual love of science and comedy to create Bill Nye the Science Guy.
 As a student at Cornell University, he was introduced to the wonders of astronomy in a class taught by Professor Carl Sagan, cofounder of The Planetary Society, which Nye now leads.

 After graduating from Cornell University, Bill worked for the Boeing Corporation, Sundstrand Data Control (now Honeywell), and a few other engineering firms in the Seattle area.
 The U.S. Department of Justice also recruited Bill for his unique technical expertise and pedagogical skills.

-His new series “Bill Nye Saves The World” debuted on Netflix in spring 2017.
+His recent series “Bill Nye Saves The World” debuted on Netflix in spring 2017.

 Bill has authored several books, including New York Times Bestseller Undeniable and Unstoppable, as well as Everything All at Once, and the Jack and the Geniuses books.
 In addition to leading The Planetary Society, he travels the world lecturing on the importance of science, space exploration, and inspiring generations of young people to change the world.